theo-armour/theo-armour.github.io/README.md

 * Snippets of code.
 I would be lost without my snippets.

 * Easy Peasy Pleasey.
 Writing code for beginners is a good thing.
-If you can explain it to student, then why go further?
+If you can explain it to a student, then why go further?

 * Self-garbage collecting.
 When we talk about about cleaning up the memory on a computer, we call it 'garbage collection'.
 We humans need to do it too.
 We need to erase all the established practices, well-known 'gotchas' ans rules-of-thumb.
 Contemporary computing is moving so fast that every thing we do from habit can and should be questioned.
 Those who code from history are doomed.